llpeterson/e2e/rpc.md

 - Support large message sizes through fragmentation and reassembly

-An RPC protocol might implement reliability because the underlying protocols (e.g., UDP/IP) do not provide it, or perhaps to recover more quickly or efficiently from failures that otherwise would eventually be repaired by underlying protocols.
-An RPC protocol can implement reliability using acknowledgments and timeouts, similarly to TCP.
+An RPC protocol might "define this problem away" by choosing to run on top of a reliable protocol like TCP, but in many cases, the RCP protocol implements its own reliable message delivery layer on top of an unreliable substrate (e.g., UDP/IP).
+Such an RPC protocol would likely implement reliability using acknowledgments and timeouts, similarly to TCP.

 The basic algorithm is straightforward, as illustrated by the timeline given in [Figure 3](#chan-timeline1).
 The client sends a request message and the server acknowledges it.
 Then, after executing the procedure, the server sends a reply message and the client acknowledges the reply.

 <figure class="line">
 	<a id="chan-timeline1"></a>